Nagazan/modify_and_find_largest/README.md

-# modify_and_find_largest
+# 🖥️ Pointer Demo Program

-Hey there! 👋
+Hey there!

 This is a simple **C program** that demonstrates how to use **pointers with arrays**.
 It shows how you can:

 - Access variable values through pointers 🧐
 - Modify values via pointers ✏️
 - Find the largest value in a set of variables 🔝

--
+---

-- ## 📂 Files
+## 📂 Files

 - `modify_and_find_largest.c` – The main C program file.

--
+---

 ## 📝 How It Works

 1. We declare four integer variables: `a`, `b`, `c`, `d`.